awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

 **Create a CLI input JSON file**

-   Streamline the create\-image\-recipe command that you use in the AWS CLI\.
-To do this, create a JSON file that contains all of the recipe attributes that we want to pass into the command\.
+   You can provide all of the input for the create\-image\-recipe command with inline command parameters\.
+However, the resulting command can be quite long\.
+To streamline the command, you can provide a JSON file that contains all of the recipe settings, instead\.
 **Note**
-The naming convention for the data points in the JSON file follows the pattern that is specified for the Image Builder API command request parameters\.
+The naming convention for the data points in the JSON file follows the pattern that is specified for the Image Builder API action request parameters\.
 To review the API command request parameters, see the [CreateImageRecipe](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_CreateImageRecipe.html) command in the *EC2 Image Builder API Reference*\.
-Do not use this naming convention for providing these datapoints directly to the create\-image\-recipe command as options\.
+To use inline parameters directly in the AWS CLI command, refer to the parameter names specified in the *AWS CLI Command Reference*\.

    Here is a summary of the parameters that we specify in these examples:
    + **name** \(string, required\) – The name of the image recipe\.
    + **description** \(string\) – The description of the image recipe\.
-   + **parentImage** \(string, required\) – The source \(parent\) image that the image recipe uses as its base environment\.
-The value can be the parent image ARN or an Image Builder AMI ID\.
+   + **parentImage** \(string, required\) – The image recipe uses this image as a base from which to build your customized image\.
+The value can be the base image ARN or an AMI ID\.
 **Note**
 The Linux example uses an Image Builder AMI, and the Windows example uses an ARN\.
    + **semanticVersion** \(string, required\) – The semantic version of the image recipe, which specifies the version in the following format, with numeric values in each position to indicate a specific version: <major>\.<minor>\.<patch>\.
 For example, `1.0.0`\.
 To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.